 Coronary angiography examination in progress.
 This X-ray based technique is used to visualize blood flow in the coronary arteries, the arteries that supply the heart muscle with blood.
-To do this, a catheter is introduced through a vein in the groin & is manoeuvered up the body towards the heart using the digital X-ray system (on monitors at top).
+To do this, a catheter is introduced through a vein in the groin & is manoeuvered up the body towards the heart using the digital X-ray system (on monitors at back).
 Once in position, a radio- opaque dye is injected, which outlines the arteries as dark ribbons on the image & reveals any stenosed (obstructed arteries).
 Coronary angiography is performed to assess the extent of arterial disease (atherosclerosis).
-Patient: Kenneth Cooper, Dr Douglas Reid.
+Patient: James Snowden, Dr Douglas Reid, Nurse L. Gardener.

 Model release available.
 Property release not required.